 Timsbury Parish Council is the local public authority below the primary B&NES Council.
 It consists of up to 13 unpaid voluntary Parish Councillors, who are appointed or elected every 4 years.
 These local residents have the very local knowledge to make decisions and take action on any issue for the whole community.
 It is funded mainly by a small Precept tax from residents which is added to your Council Tax each year at a cost of an average of about £1 a week.

 It usually meets on the first Monday of each month at 7.30pm in the Conygre Hall.
 Members of the public are always welcome.
 Agendas and minutes of meetings are published on this website and on noticeboards outside the chip shop and inside the Conygre Hall.

 The Parish Council achieves so much because it works with many helpful residents, groups and businesses to help the village be a happy place to live and work in and to function well.

-- Makes comments on planning applications in the village that B&NES receives, and develops strategic plans with B&NES.
+- Makes comments on planning applications in the village that B&NES receives, and develops strategic house building plans with B&NES.

 - Acts as a voice for the village with B&NES and voluntary groups on their services.

-- Manages the Miners’ Memorial Garden, allotments and other small spaces and some paths such as the HaHa.
+- Manages the allotments site, Miners’ Memorial Garden, the war memorial and other small spaces and some paths such as the HaHa.